A Low Complexity Algorithm with $O(\sqrt{T})$ Regret and $O(1)$ Constraint Violations for Online Convex Optimization with Long Term Constraints: Experiment

 This section considers numerical experiments to verify the performance of our algorithm.
 Consider online convex optimization with loss functions $f^t (\mathbf{x}) = \mathbf{c}(t)\tran \mathbf{x}$, where $\mathbf{c}(t)$ is time-varying and unknown at round $t$; and constraint functions $\mathbf{A}\mathbf{x} \leq \mathbf{b}$.
 The constraint functions are only required to be satisfied in long term:

-In general, we could consider general nonlinear convex loss functions.
-The above problem formulation arises often in fields such as resource allocation, product planning, finance portfolio selection, network scheduling, load distribution, and so on \cite{book_ResourceAllocation}.
+The above problem formulation arises often in fields such as resource allocation, product planning, finance portfolio selection, network scheduling, load distribution, and so on \citep{book_ResourceAllocation}.
 For example, consider a power grid network where the electricity generation at each power plant is scheduled in real-time, e.g., hour-by-hour.
 In this problem, each component $\mathbf{x}_i$ corresponds to the amount of electricity produced by the $i$-th power plant.
 The time-varying loss function $f^t(\cdot)$, which represents the economic loss/reward depending on the real-time power demand, is in general unknown to the decision maker at the beginning of round $t$.
 Inequality constraint $\mathbf{A}\mathbf{x}\leq \mathbf{b}$ corresponds to constraints such as fuel consumption, man-power consumption, carbon emission and electricity scheduling.